 Support for Mortgage Interest (SMI) loan eligibility

-If you are claiming UC, you cannot get a support for mortgage interest loan if you have any of the following income:
+If you are claiming UC, you can apply for a support for mortgage interest loan once you have been claiming UC for three consecutive assessment periods.

-To be eligible for the SMI loan, you must have been claiming UC and not had any of the above named income for nine consecutive assessment periods.
+To be eligible for the SMI loan, you must have been claiming UC for three consecutive assessment periods.
 If are in receipt of a SMI Loan at the time of your UC claim (as you were in receipt of legacy benefits), this will continue.

 If you qualify, you will receive help paying the interest on up to £200,000 of your loan or mortgage.